whaakman/azure-docs.nl-nl/articles/automation/automation-create-alert-triggered-runbook.md

                     throw "Could not retrieve connection asset: $ConnectionAssetName.
 Check that this asset exists in the Automation account."
                 }
-                Write-Verbose "Authenticating to Azure with service principal." -Verbose Connect-AzureRmAccount -ServicePrincipal -Tenant $Conn.TenantID -ApplicationId $Conn.ApplicationID -CertificateThumbprint $Conn.CertificateThumbprint | Write-Verbose
+                Write-Verbose "Authenticating to Azure with service principal." -Verbose Add-AzureRMAccount -ServicePrincipal -Tenant $Conn.TenantID -ApplicationId $Conn.ApplicationID -CertificateThumbprint $Conn.CertificateThumbprint | Write-Verbose
                 Write-Verbose "Setting subscription to work against: $SubId" -Verbose Set-AzureRmContext -SubscriptionId $SubId -ErrorAction Stop | Write-Verbose

-                # Stop the VM.
+                # Stop the Resource Manager VM
                 Write-Verbose "Stopping the VM - $ResourceName - in resource group - $ResourceGroupName -" -Verbose Stop-AzureRmVM -Name $ResourceName -ResourceGroupName $ResourceGroupName -Force
                 # [OutputType(PSAzureOperationResponse")]
             }
             else {
-                # ResourceType isn't supported.
+                # ResourceType not supported
                 Write-Error "$ResourceType is not a supported resource type for this runbook."
             }
         }
         else {
-            # The alert status was not 'Activated', so no action taken.
+            # The alert status was not 'Activated' or 'Fired' so no action taken
             Write-Verbose ("No action taken.
 Alert status: " + $status) -Verbose }
     }